pfassl/FaMi-model/README.md

 # Monte Carlo simulations
-This repisitory contains the code for the Monte Carlo simulations for the paper *Revealing the internal luminescence quantum efficiency of perovskite films via accurate quantification of photon recycling*.
+This repisitory contains the code for the Monte Carlo simulations for the paper *Revealing the internal luminescence quantum efficiency of perovskite films via accurate quantification of photon recycling* in the journal Matter: https://authors.elsevier.com/a/1cbg49CyxcxO47.

 It generates 'externally-observed' photoluminescence spectra with the internal PL and absorption coefficient spectra (obtained from confocal PL microsopy) as input.
-More information can be found in the Supplementary Note 4 and Supplementary Fig. 19 of the submitted paper.
+More information can be found in the Supplemental Information Note S6 and Fig. S19 of the paper.

 The files require the software Matlab to be executed.